 Car insurance companies in Alberta offer a similar endorsement, but it’s called Standard Endorsement Form (SEF) 27.
 SEF 27 allows you to transfer your personal vehicle’s physical damage coverage to your rental vehicle.

 Err on the side of caution and give your insurance provider a call before you pick up a rental vehicle to make sure you have coverage.
 Also, be aware OPCF 27 and SEF 27 are only valid in Canada and the U.S.

 If you’re renting a car outside Canada and the U.S., do a little homework and find out what your insurance options are.
 Even if you have OPCF 27 on your auto insurance policy, it will not cover you for driving a rental vehicle in Mexico, for example.
 Or if you rent a car in Europe, the rental vehicle insurance endorsement on your auto policy will not apply.
 The same goes for the rental car insurance your credit card may provide.
-Be risk-averse.
-If you are driving a rental car outside Canada or the U.S., buy the rental company’s insurance.
+If you are driving a rental car outside Canada or the U.S., it’s a wise idea to buy the rental company’s insurance.

 Driving a large truck or cube van is another matter when it comes to auto insurance.
-The coverage options are similar to those for rental cars.
-Truck rental insurance includes damage waivers, supplemental liability insurance, personal accident and cargo protection – as well as auto tow coverage, which you will need if you are using a rental truck or trailer to tow your car.
+The coverage options are like those for rental cars.
+Truck rental insurance includes damage waivers, supplemental liability insurance, personal collision and cargo protection, as well as auto tow coverage, which you will need if you are using a rental truck or trailer to tow your car.

 Before you decline truck rental insurance from the rental company, make sure to have coverage through your credit card or auto insurance policy.
 Even if you have coverage for a rental car, you may not have protection for a rental truck.
 Many insurance companies and credit cards don’t offer coverage for other types of vehicles like vans and trucks.
 In this case, it may be wise to buy the rental company’s insurance policy.